 This is the cheapest way to get to the center.
 It is also surprisingly easy.
 We had originally intended to use Uber but because it was a high demand time, the cost was high.
 We decided to use the metro.
 From the arrival terminal exit, take the big escalator to your right (as opposed to going out to the street and taxi area).
 Go up, and follow the signs to the metro station.
 The ticket machine is right in the middle, between the tracks.
 Change the language to English and get your ticket which costs 9 zloty ($2.40).
 Get on any train that’s there and go 5 stops tot he center.
 Station name is “Krakow Glowny Central Station.
 This is also the stop for the Bus station.
 It is huge, humongous even with a mall and really central.
 From here, you can find your way to your hotel or lodging by walking or maybe a taxi depending on where you’re staying.

-Where to stay in Krakow: Cool Useful Krakow Guide to accommodations:
+Where to stay on your Krakow Holidays : Useful Krakow Guide to accommodations:

 Hotels are also plentiful in Krakow.
 With the conversion rate of $1 to 3.73 zloty at the time of our travel, you can see why splurging shouldn’t make you feel guilty.